 Lithuania is among the countries that have implemented the EU’s strategic goal to have 40 percent of young adults (30-34 years old) in the EU with higher education by 2020.
-Lithuania has achieved this goal in 2009 (40.6 percent), while in 2013 this figure in Lithuania was 51.3 per cent.

 93% of Lithuanians speak at least one foreign language, and every second resident speaks two foreign languages.
-80 per cent of Lithuanians can speak Russian, 38 percent English, and 14 percent know the German language.
+80 percent of Lithuanians can speak Russian, 38 percent English, and 14 percent know the German language.
 With increasing number of investors from Scandinavia, Lithuanian universities offer special programs in Scandinavian languages.